oohlaf/dotsecrets/README.rst

     regex: nick(\s*)\w
     substitute: nick\1(?#Key)

-This file contains filter templates per type of filter.
+This file contains filters per type of filter.
 The first example defines a filter for replacing passwords in mutt configuration files.
 Each line containing the word ``password`` followed by an equal sign and each character (except whitespace) up to an optional hash ``#`` comment.

 A match is replaced by the following: ``password = $DotSecrets: password_1$``.
 The key is appended with the number of matches.